 one God and Father of all, who is over all and through all and in all.

 Everyone of us is a part of the same body and gets the same spirit, hope, Lord, faith, baptism and God.
 So we don’t have different “measures of faith”.
 So what’s God saying?
 Remember, what is “faith” or “trust”?
 It’s conviction of information received to the end of acting on it, right?
 Now, we might have the same spirit, etc., but we don’t have the same bodies and background, do we?
 We were graciously given these assets by God and our parents.
 This makes us unique from anyone else in the world.
-God recognzes that and gives each of us different visions and callings according to the assets we were given.
+God recognizes that and gives each of us different visions and callings according to the assets we were given.
 We don’t have different ammounts of faith given to us, just different visions of ourselves from God whom we should trust to function uniquely and effectively in the church.

 Get the point?
 We don’t receive different qualtities of faith per se, we receive different callings from God of which we trust and walk forward with Him to accomplish.
 Do we do it by hard work?
 No, primarily we do it by just what it says, “trust”.
 We trust what God reveals to us of what we are and have and he leads us in living it to contribute to the church.
 This is each of our unique lifelong journey and adventure.